cwLin1/LoL-AFK-Bot/README.md

 # LoL-AFK-Bot
 The fully automated afk bot for Co-op vs. AI gamemode.
 We implement this AFK bot only with Pydirectinput and OpenCV, so it might be undetectable.

 This project is designed for TW server.
-If you want to run this code on other server, you have to modify the templates corresponding to your GUI to ensure our program can find the target on your screen.
+If you want to run this code on other server, you have to modify the templates corresponding to your GUI to ensure our program can find the target from your screen.

 ## How to run
 1. Open your LoL client and start a party.